TomerTTB/papi/README.md

 ## 🎭 Mock Server Usage

-The integrated mock server provides a powerful way to test SLA monitoring scenarios:
+The integrated mock server provides a way to test SLA monitoring scenarios:

 ### **Starting the Mock Server**
 ```bash